lsst-sqre/sqr-034/index.rst

 We plan on storing the aggregated EFD data in Oracle, which is convenient to make joins with the exposure table as discussed in the :ref:`aggregator` session.
 The `Kafka Connect JDBC connector`_ supports Oracle databases through the JDBC driver for Oracle.
 The JDBC Sink connector automatically creates the destination tables if the ``auto.create`` configuration option is enabled, and can also `perform limited auto-evolution <https://docs.confluent.io/current/connect/kafka-connect-jdbc/sink-connector/index.html#auto-creation-and-auto-evoluton>`_ on the destination tables if the ``auto.evolve`` configuration option is enabled.
 An alternative, is to load data to the Oracle database from Parquet files in batch, but then we lose the convenience of creating and evolving the database schema offered by JDBC Sink connector.

-We can store the raw data for more extended periods in the aggregator EFD than in the source EFDs.
+We can store the raw data for more extended periods at LDF than in the Summit.
 We might consider InfluxDB enterprise to build an InfluxDB cluster or even pay for InfluxDB Cloud.
 Alternatively, we can have multiple retention policies in InfluxDB and store low-resolution versions of the data for extended periods as discussed in the :ref:`retention-policy` session.

 Monitoring